 Contrary to what some may think, an awareness of what avalanche terrain looks like is the best way to avoid it.
-As Liz Riggs Meder, Director of Recreation Programs for The American Institute for Avalanche Research & Education (AIARE) noted, “If you travel anywhere near the mountains in the winter, you need to be at least aware you are doing something potentially dangerous and how to avoid doing that.
-If you don’t want to just avoid avalanche terrain but actually engage with it, there there is even more you need to know”.
+As Liz Riggs Meder, Director of Recreation Programs for The American Institute for Avalanche Research & Education (AIARE), noted, “If you travel anywhere near the mountains in the winter, you need to be at least aware you are doing something potentially dangerous and how to avoid doing that.
+If you don’t want to avoid avalanche terrain but engage with it, there there is even more you need to know”.

 1. Popular Trails Are Not Immune To Avalanches

 It can be easy to see a popular winter trail and assume that it’s safe and devoid of avalanche terrain.
 I mean, the trail is full of people, so it must be safe, right?
 Well, maybe not.